jaimit25/CP/README.md

 #### ⚡ Language
  - CPP

-This repository contains solution to dsa problem, for implementation of Data Structure(Basic to Advance) use this repo : https://github.com/jaimit25/Cpp_dsa
+This repository contains solutions to Data Structure and Algorithm (DSA) problems from Leetcode and GeeksforGeeks.
+It also contains implementations of basic to advanced data structures, as well as VS Code and Sublime Text settings and snippets.
+This repository is a great resource for anyone looking to learn or improve their DSA skills.

 #### Talk to me about